mikeal/shaolin/README.md

 # Simple functional Web Components

-You can easily define new custom elements with constructors, reactive functions rendering functions, and Shadow DOM.
+You can easily define new custom elements with constructors, reactive rendering functions, and Shadow DOM.

 Let's take a quick look at all the features.